ChalkTalk/fullstack-interview/README.md

 ## Part 3 – Required for all applicants

-Pretend a co-worker from your current job (clearly not at Noken!) submitted the following code.
+Pretend a co-worker from your current job (clearly not at ChalkTalk!) submitted the following code.
 Imagine all external libraries and functions exist and do whatever they are supposed to do.

 - List the most severe problems or improvements opportunities within the following code, listing the worst first.